Firestarss/MLBlackjack/README.md

 ![Q-value function after 100 episodes](media/nequals100000.png)

-As you can see, as the number of episodes goes up, the smoother the Q-value function gets and the more optimal the function gets as well.Another way to look at the data for the n = 100,000 graph is shown below.
+As you can see, as the number of episodes goes up, the smoother and more optimal the Q-value function gets.

+Another way to look at the data for the n = 100,000 graph is shown below.

 ![Chart showing when to hit and when to stand](media/hitstandchart.png)